-VILLAGE OF FREDONIA, Wis. — Authorities in Ozaukee County say they had to "scrape the bottom" of their tactical options to end a standoff in Fredonia that began on Thursday, May 8, and lasted more than a day and a half.
+VILLAGE OF FREDONIA, Wis. — Authorities in Ozaukee County say they had to "scrape the bottom" of their tactical options to end a standoff in Fredonia that began Thursday night and lasted more than a day and a half.

-In an update on Monday, May 12, the Ozaukee County Sheriff's Office said a 37-year-old man barricaded himself on the second floor of a home during the entire standoff.
+In a news conference Monday morning, the Ozaukee County Sheriff's Office said a 37-year-old man barricaded himself on the second floor of a home during the entire standoff.

 Previous coverage: Fredonia tactical response ends peacefully after nearly 38 hours